 On September 11, 2009, a jury acquitted Mourier, but convicted Parkes on 10 counts of bank fraud.
 He was sentenced to 6½ years in prison, fined $125,000 and ordered to pay $4.25 million in restitution to the bank.

-On February 2, 2012, the 6th Circuit U.S. Court of Appeals overturned Parkes’ conviction, ordered the case dismissed, and Parkes was released.
+On February 2, 2012, the Sixth Circuit U.S. Court of Appeals overturned Parkes’s conviction, ordered the case dismissed, and Parkes was released.
 The appeals court ruled that the prosecution had presented insufficient evidence that Parkes was involved in any fraud and that the fax was not proof that Parkes knew what Goddard was doing.

 Further, the appeals court ruled that the evidence of Goddard’s internal dealings in the hundreds of other, similar loans should have been presented to the jury.
 The appeals court said, “Without that evidence, the jury had no answer to a nagging question that, we think, probably generated skepticism of Parkes’s innocence: Why would Goddard have repackaged Remington’s loans unless Parkes was involved?”